gravitational/careers/challenges/security/application-security.md

 4. Development.
 3 hours.
 12:00 - 15:00 PT.
 You'll receive prototype code for
 the service you reviewed earlier.
-Building off this prototype codebase, we ask you develop some changes and open a pull request.
+Building off this prototype codebase, we ask you develop some changes and open one or more pull requests.

 5. Attack & Defense Discussion.
 1 hour.
 15:00 - 16:00 PT.
 A video call with
 future peers where we ask you to show your depth of knowledge in hypothetically